mendix/docs/content/developerportal/deploy/sap-cloud-platform.md

 ### 2.1 Change Cloud Settings<a name='ChangeCloudSettings'></a>

-In this scenario, you have an existing app which is runningin another environment: for instance, on the Mendix Cloud.
+In this scenario, you have an existing app which is running in another environment: for instance, on the Mendix Cloud.
 To change this, go to the Cloud Settings tab of the General Settings in the Development Portal.

 ![](attachments/sap-cloud-platform/cloud-settings.png)